kHarshit/kHarshit.github.io/_posts/2026-02-20-introduction-to-model-context-protocol-mcp.md

 ## Architecture

-MCP follows a *client-server architecture* where an MCP host - an AI application like Claude Code or Claude Desktop - establishes connections to one or more MCP servers.
+MCP follows a *client-server architecture* where an MCP host - an AI application like Claude Code or Claude Desktop, establishes connections to one or more MCP servers.
 The MCP host accomplishes this by creating one MCP client for each MCP server.
 Each MCP client maintains a dedicated connection with its corresponding MCP server.

 The key participants in the MCP architecture are: